Recently a friend of mine called asking for a favour.

 We were looking for premises that could seat 15 people plus two offices (one for MD and one for the General Manager).

 We also needed on-site car parking.
 I also explained this was very much an initial inquiry and I was merely establishing what, where, how much, etc.

-After giving it some thought, I’d call them back in one week’s time.
-Nothing would happen before that.
+After giving it some thought, I’d call them back after there week had passed.

 Why then have I taken three phone calls this morning asking me to update them and enquiring how we move forward?